wschuell/nerdd/README.md

 # Nerdd

-NERDD is a platform to create and run cheminformatics prediction models.
-This repository provides the configuration files to setup and run all components on a Kubernetes cluster.
+NERDD is a platform to create and run prediction models in computational chemistry.
+This repository provides the configuration files for setting up and running all components on a Kubernetes cluster.

 ## Prerequisites